Rekkyn/pressure-plaids/README.md

 pressure-plaids
 ===============

-It's not a pressure pad, not a pressure plate, BUT A SUPER AWESOME MEGA POWER PRESSURE PLAID!!
-BAM!
+It's not a pressure plate, not a pressure pad, but a pressure PLAID!??!
+WOW!